-Many people decide to pack their bags and escape the constraints of their lives back home to start afresh in a foreign country.
-For the most part, becoming an ex-pat isn’t necessarily that hard, except for one thing, you need to find a job.
-Without it, a new life in an exotic country wouldn’t be possible.
-It’s quite a daunting prospect as there aren’t many jobs that a foreigner can do outside English speaking countries country.
-Despite that, many ex-pats have found the perfect way of integrating into a new life in a new country, becoming an English (ESL) teacher.
+Many people choose to pack their bags and escape the constraints of life back home by starting afresh in a foreign country.
+For the most part, becoming an ex-pat isn’t necessarily that hard, except for one thing, you’ll need to find a job!
+Without it, a new life in a new exotic country wouldn’t be possible.
+Unfortunately, there aren’t many jobs that a Westerner can do outside an English speaking country.
+Despite that, many ex-pats have found the perfect solution; becoming an English (ESL) teacher.

-As so many people have chosen this way of life all across the world, there are clearly some enormous benefits.
-That being said, there are still plenty of issues with the industry that most teachers will have to deal with at one point or another.
-In this article, I will be detailing some of the general pros and cons of being an ESL teacher abroad.
+Teaching English has become the golden ticket for many people across the world, though sadly, there are still plenty of issues with the industry that most teachers will have to deal with at one point or another.
+So let’s take a closer look at some of the general pros and cons of being an ESL teacher abroad.

 Table of Contents